dmarchuk/memory-game/README.md

 - [ ] Add button for manual resetting of the board.
 - [ ] Add button for showing all cards - this would probably be needed if there's more cards and user wants to see all cards in the beginning.
 - [ ] Some score measuring.
+- [ ] Take a more thorough look at browser compatibility and whether there are any big issues.

 ## Available Scripts